cs-uob/COMSM0085/exercises/part2/src/css/framework.md

 ```

-  - The first one loads Google's [Roboto web font](https://fonts.google.com/specimen/Roboto), which the designers of milligram selected as their default.
+  - The first one loads Google's [Roboto web font](https://fonts.google.com/specimen/Roboto), which the designers of Milligram selected as their default.
 Because it is loaded as a web resource, it should work across different browsers and operating systems, you don't need to install it first.
   - The next line loads `normalize.css`, an alternative to `reset.css` that provides a consistent stylesheet across browsers.
 Try out the page with just the first two stylesheets and see how it looks now - the font won't have changed because no-one has set `font-family` yet, that will happen in the next stylesheet, but the margins will be slightly different.
-  - The third one adds milligram itself.
+  - The third one adds Milligram itself.
 Your page now uses a different style, for example the form fields and labels are laid out vertically and the register button is purple.

 Milligram chooses to style the whole page by default, but you can customise this further.
 One of their features is a _container_ that gives its content a fixed maximum width.